jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 - Bezier airfoil file `.bez` or the
 - Hicks Henne airfoil file `.hicks`

 as the seed airfoil, the optimization will 'continue' without a loss of information or accuracy.
-In the case the shape function seetings will be taken from the seed airfoil - any changed settings in the input file will be ignored.
+In this case the shape function parameters will be taken from the seed airfoil - any changed shape settings in the input file will be ignored.